Traditional Belgian Food in Brussels: 17 Must-Eats!

 Are you a foodie and now totally convinced that you HAVE to visit Brussels to treat yourself?

-Well, here are 99 reasons more why you should consider traveling to Belgium: Belgium, Uniquely Phenomenal
+Well, here are 99 reasons more why you should consider traveling to Belgium: Belgium is uniquely Phenomenal

 Have you been to Brussels?
 What were your favorite foodie hot spots to enjoy traditional Belgian Food in Brussels?
 I would love to hear about them in the comment form!